Your sales team lives in Outlook, not NetSuite

 Oracle offers its own Outlook integration called "NetSuite for Outlook" (sometimes referred to as the NetSuite Outlook Plugin).

 When it makes sense.
-If your budget is extremely tight and you need basic functionality, the native add-in comes included with your NetSuite license (no additional per-user cost).
-For teams that only need to occasionally log an email to a customer record, it can be adequate.
-But if email logging is a core part of your sales or support workflow, CloudExtend's additional cost is justified by the better experience and higher adoption rates.
+If your budget is extremely tight and you only need occasional, basic email logging, the native add-in comes included with your NetSuite license at no additional cost.
+But if email logging is a core part of your sales or support workflow, CloudExtend's additional cost is justified by the better experience and significantly higher adoption rates.

 Limitations to be aware of: